Delphi: Hippodrome

 It was at the Pythian Games that prominent political leaders, such as Cleisthenes, tyrant of Sikyon, and Hieron, tyrant of Syracuse, competed with their chariots.
 The hippodrome where these events took place was referred to by Pindar, and this monument was sought by archaeologists for over two centuries.

 Traces of it have recently been found at Gonia in the plain of Krisa in the place where the original stadium had been sited.

 Polygonal wall

 A retaining wall was built to support the terrace housing the construction of the second temple of Apollo in 548 BC.
 Its name is taken from the polygonal masonry of which it is constructed.
-At a later date, from 200 BC onwards, the stones were inscribed with the manumission (libration) contracts of slaves who were consecrated to Apollo.
+At a later date, from 200 BC onwards, the stones were inscribed with the manumission (liberation) contracts of slaves who were consecrated to Apollo.
 Approximately a thousand manumissions are recorded on the wall.

 Castalian spring

 The sacred spring of Delphi lies in the ravine of the Phaedriades.
 The preserved remains of two monumental fountains that received the water from the spring date to the Archaic period and the Roman, with the latter cut into the rock.